artainmo/DevOps/cloud/README.md

 Quotas refer to limits.
 AWS services contain limits/quotas.
 AWS Service Quotas notify via CloudWatch Alarms when close to a service's quota value treshold.
 Before the limit is reached you can request a quota increase or shutdown of resources.

 AWS Trusted Advisor gives a high level AWS account assessment.
-It will check certain things and advise on them.
+It will check certain things and advise on them to help provision resources.
 For example it will check if you have EBS public Snapshots/backups or RDS public Snapshots/backups or are you using the root account.
 To have a full set of checks you need a Business or Enterprise Support Plan which will also give you access to the AWS Support API.

 Different AWS Support Plans exist.<br>
 Basic Support Plan is free and gives access to 24x7 customer service, documentation and support forums.
 You also get access to AWS Personal Health Dashboard and 7 core AWS Trusted Advisor checks.<br>
 AWS Developer Support Plan also provides business hours email access to Cloud Support Associates.
 Response times will depend on severity of problem.<br>
 AWS Business Support Plan is intended to be used when having production workloads.
 It gives all Trusted Advisor checks and access to its API.
 It also provides 24x7 phone, email and chat access to Cloud Support Engineers.
 Response times are very short for production system impairments or downs.<br>
 AWS Enterprise On-Ramp Support Plan is intended when having production or business critical workloads.
 It gives additionally access to a pool of Technical Account Managers (TAMs).
 For account and billing best practices next to operations reviews it gives access to the Concierge Support Team.
 Response times are even shorter with business-critical system downs being responded in 30min.<br>
 The Enterprise Support Plan is intended when having mission critical workloads.
 It provides a designated TAM.
 Business-critical system downs are responded in 15min.
+It also gives access to online training with self-paced labs.

 ### Advanced Identity
 AWS Security Token Service (STS) enables you to create temporary, limited-privileges credentials to access AWS resources.